-SUBJECT: Telephone conversation with Sally Andrews on applicability of 2007 letter ruling
+SUBJECT: Telephone conversation with Sally Andrews on applicability of 2015 letter ruling

-I told Sally Andrews that only the taxpayer to whom the 2007 letter ruling was issued may rely on the pronouncement.
-I stressed that a letter ruling has no precedential value under § 6110(k)(3).
+I informed Sally Andrews that only the taxpayer to whom the 2015 letter ruling was issued may rely on the pronouncement.
+I also stressed that a letter ruling has no precedential value under § 6110(k)(3).

-I pointed out that a letter ruling indicates the position of the IRS on the specific fact pattern present as of the date of the letter ruling.
+I pointed out that a letter ruling indicates the position of the IRS on the specific fact pattern presented as of the date of the letter ruling.
 As such, a letter ruling is not primary authority.
 However, under Notice 90-20, 1990-1 C.B.
 328, a letter ruling is substantial authority for purposes of the accuracy-related penalty in § 6662.

 - 10. (LO 1) Sri should consider the following factors in determining whether he should request a letter ruling from the IRS with respect to the proposed stock redemption: - For a fee, the IRS will issue a letter ruling at a taxpayer's request and describe how the IRS will treat a proposed transaction.
 The letter ruling applies only to the requesting taxpayer.
-A Revenue Ruling is applicable to all taxpayers. - Sri must determine whether the possible tax amount is large enough to warrant the costs and time to apply for a letter ruling.
-Here, the tax issue is probably important enough to do so. - If Sri is likely to obtain an adverse letter ruling from the National Office, he should forgo the ruling request. - The letter ruling would have substantial authority for purposes of the accuracy-related penalty. - Sri needs to consult Rev.Proc.
-2017-3 to be certain the IRS will issue a ruling about this tax issue.
-The IRS will not rule in certain areas that involve fact-oriented situations, but will probably issue one here. - 11.
-(LO 1) Letter rulings may be found in: - Private Letter Rulings (RIA). - BNA Daily Tax Reports. - Tax Notes (Tax Analysts). - Although not referenced in the text, letter rulings are also available in the IRS Letter Rulings Report (CCH). - 12.
+A Revenue Ruling is applicable to all taxpayers. - Sri must determine whether the possible tax amount is large enough to warrant the costs and time to apply for a letter ruling. - If Sri is likely to obtain an adverse letter ruling from the IRS National Office, he should forgo the ruling request. - The letter ruling would have substantial authority for purposes of the accuracy-related penalty. - Sri needs to consult Rev.Proc.
+2021-3 (2021-1 I.R.B.
+140) to be certain the IRS will issue a ruling about this tax issue.
+The IRS will not rule in certain areas that involve fact-oriented situations but will probably issue one here. - 11.
+(LO 1) Letter rulings may be found in: - IRS Letter Ruling Reports (CCH). - Bloomberg BNA Daily Tax Reports. - Tax Notes (Tax Analysts). - Letter rulings are also available in electronic (online) tax research services (e.g., Thomson Reuters Checkpoint). - 12.
 (LO 1) TEAMs are issued by the Office of Chief Counsel to expedite legal guidance to field agents as disputes are developing.
 TEAMs differ from TAMs as follows: - A mandatory presubmission conference involves the taxpayer. - In the event of a tentatively adverse conclusion to the taxpayer or to the field agent, a conference of right will be offered to the taxpayer and to the field agent. - No further conferences are offered once the conference of right is held. - 13.
-(LO 1) Dwain must consider several factors in deciding whether to take the dispute to the judicial system: - How expensive will it be? - How much time will be consumed? - Does he have the temperament to engage in the battle? - What is the probability of winning? - Once a decision is made to litigate the issue, the appropriate judicial forum must be selected. - Tax Court judges have more expertise in tax matters.
+(LO 1) Sanjay must consider several factors in deciding whether to take the dispute to the judicial system: - How expensive will it be? - How much time will be consumed? - Does he have the temperament to engage in the battle? - What is the probability of winning? - Once a decision is made to litigate the issue, the appropriate judicial forum must be selected. - Tax Court judges have more expertise in tax matters.